Destin Domestic Violence Attorneys

-Proven Counsel from Our Destin & Pensacola Criminal Defense Attorneys
+Proven Counsel from Our Okaloosa County Criminal Defense Lawyers

 Domestic violence charges in Florida are considered "Domestic Violence Battery" allegations under Florida Statutes Section 741.28.
 These are particularly serious charges that accuse the defendant of inflicting harm on another member of their household (or a current or former romantic partner).
 If a guilty verdict is reached, not only does the accused face significant penalties but could face additional family law issues, as well.